HWeber-tech/emp_proving_ground_v1/docs/operations/timescale_failover_drills.md

 Kafka services through `InstitutionalIngestProvisioner`.
 Operators can call the provisioner when constructing runtime applications to ensure the ingest scheduler and Kafka bridge run under a `TaskSupervisor`, while the Redis cache is configured with the institutional policy.
+The professional runtime builder now invokes the provisioner automatically, so Tier‑1 deployments inherit supervised connectors without custom wiring.
 The `InstitutionalIngestServices` bundle exposes a `failover_metadata()` helper that returns the serialized `TimescaleFailoverDrillSettings`, making it trivial to surface drill requirements in dashboards or to kick off `execute_failover_drill()` workflows.